menandmice/micetro_docs/guides/user-manual/admin_system_settings.rst

 3. Delegation records.
 When automatically create delegation records when creating new zones is selected, delegation records (NS records) are automatically created in the corresponding parent zones when subzones are created, maintaining a correct delegation chain between parent and subzones.

 4. Adjust Zone Transfer.
-Select the checkbox to allow the Men & Mice Suite to automatically adjust zone transfer settings on Microsoft DNS servers to enable management of dynamic and Active Directory integrated zones.
+Select the checkbox to allow the Men&Mice Suite to automatically adjust zone transfer settings on Microsoft DNS servers to enable management of dynamic and Active Directory integrated zones.

 5. DNSSEC.
-Select the checkbox to include derived DNSSEC records when viewing DNSSEC signed zones in the Men & Mice Suite.
-Note that this will increase the size of the Men & Mice Suite database significantly and may affect overall system performance.
+Select the checkbox to include derived DNSSEC records when viewing DNSSEC signed zones in the Men&Mice Suite.
+Note that this will increase the size of the Men&Mice Suite database significantly and may affect overall system performance.

 6. When the desired selections/entries are made, click OK.